How to Fix “No Video with Supported Format and MIME Type Found” in Firefox

 Media Feature Pack (for Windows N/KN)

-To install the Medea Feature pack, navigate to Microsoft’s official website for installing Media Feature Pack for N and KN versions of Windows 10 and download the executables to an accessible location.
-Install these and restart your computer.
-Then follow Solution 1 again to install Flash and restart again.
-Now try accessing the website and see if the error message is resolved.
+Navigate to Microsoft’s official website to install the Media Feature Pack for N and KN versions of Windows 10 and download the executables to an accessible location.
+Install them and restart.
+Then follow Solution 1 and install Flash.
+Restart again and try accessing the website to see if the error persists.

-2. Once in the application manager, locate the entry of “Mozilla Firefox”, right-click it and select Uninstall.
+2. In the application manager, find “Mozilla Firefox,” right-click it, and select Uninstall.

 Uninstalling Mozilla Firefox in Windows 10